filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 Both middleware helpers conveniently attach user sessions to the incoming `request` object (if applicable), and decode and parse the `request` body (again, if applicable).

+HTTP functions are executed in a stateless and short lived environment.
+It is unreliable to chain http functions together without a data store, message bus, or client session in-between because any errors will fail silently by default.
+You should plan your function to not be dependent on the output from previous functions.
+By catching the request object and safely passing it around in middleware functions, you can more easily trace errors and choose when to fan out the work.

 We'll take a look at an example with each and discuss some common use cases.

 ## `arc.http.async`

 Combine multiple `async/await` operations in a single HTTP function handler.

 `arc.http.async()` accepts `async` functions as arguments, and returns a Lambda compatible function signature.
 These functions will be run in series and allow you to transform the request object with multiple async functions before emitting a `response` to the client.